 We operate our business as one reportable segment.
 Our revenue has experienced significant growth in recent periods.
-For three months ended October 31, 2022 and 2021, our revenue was \$355.5 million and \$230.5 million, respectively.
+For the nine months ended April 30, 2023 and 2022, our revenue was \$1,161.9 million and \$772.9 million, respectively.
 We have incurred net losses in all periods since our inception.
-For the three months ended October 31, 2022 and 2021, our net loss was \$68.2 million and \$90.8 million, respectively.
-We expect we will continue to incur net losses for the foreseeable future, as we continue to invest in our sales and marketing organization to take advantage of our market opportunity, to invest in research and development efforts to enhance the functionality of our cloud platform, to incur additional compliance and other related costs as we operate as a public company, and to address any legal matters and related accruals, as further described in Note 9, Commitments and Contingencies, of the condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q.
+For the nine months ended April 30, 2023 and 2022, our net loss was \$171.7 million and \$292.6 million, respectively.
+We expect we will continue to incur net losses for the foreseeable future, as we continue to invest in our sales and marketing organization to take advantage of our market opportunity, to invest in research and development efforts to enhance the functionality of our cloud platform, to incur additional compliance and other related costs as we operate as a public company, and to address any legal matters and related accruals, as further described in Note 11, Commitments and Contingencies, of the unaudited condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q.

-Impact of macroeconomic conditions and COVID-19
+Impact of macroeconomic conditions and global health crises like the COVID-19 pandemic

-Recent changes in macroeconomic conditions such as high inflation and recessionary environments can cause uncertainty in our business.
-For the three months ended October 31, 2022, we experienced growth in total revenue but also saw increased scrutiny and a longer approval process for transactions, particularly larger deals.
+Recent changes in macroeconomic conditions such as high inflation and potential recessionary environments can cause uncertainty in our business.
+For the nine months ended April 30, 2023, we experienced growth in total revenue but also saw increased scrutiny and a longer approval process for transactions, particularly larger deals in comparison to the prior fiscal period, as potential new customers are taking longer to make purchasing decisions and requiring additional approvals for large expenditures in response to the challenging economic environment.
 Macroeconomic conditions, including inflation and continued uncertainty regarding the current and future political and economic environment, may impact the future demand for subscriptions of our cloud platform.

 In March 2020, the World Health Organization declared the COVID-19 outbreak to be a pandemic.
-As a result of the COVID-19 pandemic, we modified certain aspects of our business, including restricting employee travel, requiring employees to work from home, transitioning our employee onboarding and training processes to remote or online programs, and canceling certain events and meetings, among other modifications.
-In April of 2022, we began re-opening certain of our offices.
-We have also permitted business travel and invited employees to return to work on a voluntary basis.
-We will continue to actively monitor and evaluate the situation and may take further actions that alter our business operations as may be required by federal, state or local authorities or that we determine are in the best interests of our employees, customers, partners, suppliers and stockholders.
-The effects of these operational modifications are unknown and may not be known until future reporting periods.
-While we have not experienced significant disruptions to our operations or financial performance from the COVID-19 pandemic to date, we are unable to accurately predict the full impact that COVID-19 will have due to numerous uncertainties, including the duration of the outbreak, the current or a future resurgence of the outbreak in connection with new variants and mutations, the widespread distribution and long-term efficacy of vaccines, the efficacy of vaccines against new variants or mutations, actions that may be taken by governmental authorities, the impact on our business including our sales cycle, sales execution and marketing efforts, and the impact to the business of our customers, vendors and partners.
-For further discussion of the challenges and risks we confront related to the COVID-19 pandemic, please refer to Part II, Item 1A Risk Factors of this Quarterly Report on Form 10-Q.
+While we have not to date experienced significant disruptions to our operations or financial performance as a result of a health crisis, including the COVID-19 pandemic, we are unable to predict the impact of this or similar future events due to numerous uncertainties, including the emergence or resurgence of an outbreak in connection with COVID 19 or a similar virus, actions that may be taken by governmental authorities, the impact on our business including our sales cycle, sales execution and marketing efforts, and the impact to the business of our customers, vendors and partners.
+For further discussion of the challenges and risks we confront related to macroeconomic conditions and global health crises, like the COVID-19 pandemic, please refer to Part II, Item 1A Risk Factors of this Quarterly Report on Form 10-Q.